 If you’re wondering which movies are good to start out with, consider these 5 as some of the best Japanese movies on Netflix right now!

-Check out a preview of the recommended Japanese movies on Netflix in the infographic below.
-And keep scrolling for a sample of each movie in the post.
+Check out a preview of some of the top Japanese movies on Netflix in the infographic below.
+And keep scrolling for a sample of each movie and some more of the best Japanese movies in the post.

 #1 A Silent Voice (聲の形, Koe no Katachi)